 Myth 3: Chromebooks only work when they’re online

 Most of the work done in modern workplaces nowadays requires an internet connection, whether that be for researching, emailing or completing online forms, the internet has become an integral part of how we work.
 However, there are occasions when we find ourselves disconnected and have to push on with other tasks.
-In these increasingly rare occurrences, Chromebooks can function just like any other laptop by providing access to G Suite and other 3rd party apps offline.
+In these increasingly rare occurrences, Chromebooks can function just like any other laptop by providing access to Google Workspace and other 3rd party apps offline.
 Then because Chromebooks are cloud-based, the next time you connect to the internet, all of your changes will automatically sync across your apps.
 This also means you’ll never have to work about version control ever again.

 Myth 4: Chromebooks cannot run legacy applications